alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README_beta.md

 - In some cases dimmers connected to a F429 Dali-interface cannot be discovered, even if switched ON and dimmed.
 This looks like as a limitation of some gateways that do not report status of Dali devices when requested.
 See: https://github.com/mvalla/openhab2-addons/issues/14

 ## Changelog

+**v2.5.0.M4** - =IN PROGRESS=/11/2019
+- [FIX #100] updated README & README_beta with new feature dependencies for OH 2.5.x
+- [FIX #95] ZigBee USB gateway: fix receive thread stopping receiving messages if unsupported message is received
+- Now using openwebnet-lib-0.9.22

 **v2.5.0.M3** - 22/09/2019